 How To Get To Dubrovnik By Bus

-I’m not exaggerating if I say that the bus service in Croatia is excellent one.
-Buses are very frequent, comfortable and even the smallest villages are covered by bus service.
+I’m not exaggerating when I say that bus services in Croatia are excellent.
+Buses are very frequent and comfortable, and even the smallest villages are covered by bus service.

-One of the reasons why buses are so popular in Croatia is that buses are also one of the cheapest way of traveling.
+One of the reasons why buses are so popular in Croatia is no doubt because they are one of the cheapest way to travel.
 All info about the bus schedules, prices from all bus stations in Croatia you can find on Bus Croatia.

 Here are some examples of bus services between, Zagreb to Dubrovnik and Split Dubrovnik.